FRRouting/frr/doc/user/ripd.rst

    Control how many ECMP paths RIP can inject for the same prefix.
 If specified without a number, a maximum is taken (compiled with ``--enable-multipath``).

+.. clicmd:: bfd default-profile BFDPROF

+   Set the default BFD profile to use for all RIP peers.
+This profile will be used when no specific profile is configured on an interface.

 .. _rip-version-control:

 RIP Version Control